barbushin/php-console/README.md

 ### Communication protocol

 PHP Console uses headers to communicate with client, so `PhpConsole\Connector::getInstance()` or `PhpConsole\Handler::getInstance()` must be called before any output.
 If headers are sent before script shut down or PHP Console response package size is out of web-server headers size limit, then PHP Console will store response data in [PhpConsole\Storage](src/PhpConsole/Storage.php) implementation and send it to client in STDOUT, in additional HTTP request.
-So there is no limits in PHP Console response package size.
+So there is no limit in PHP Console response package size.

 ### Troubleshooting with $_SESSION handler overridden in some frameworks